scotthlee/document-classification/README.md

   3. rf.py performs the same task as the NB-SVM, only using a random forest as the classifier instead of an SVM.
   4. lsa.py performs LSA via SVD and either a KNN-classifier or a linear SVM.
   5. lda.py decomposes the documents into topics via LDA and then classifies them with an SVM.
+  6. ensemble.py will combine the votes of a random forest and a NB-SVM to classify the documents.

 ## using the scripts
 All of these scripts take CSV files as their input and convert them to Pandas DataFrames before model training; this is largely to facilitate data transfer between R and Python.
 As of now, the CSV files must be in a document-level format, i.e. with one row per document and a minimum of two columns, one holding the document text, and the other holding the outcome or target variable.
 The functions use sklearn's built in count vectorizers to vectorize the text data, which you can manipulate via the command-line arguments in the modeling scripts or through the class-specific methods for each model.